ManDeJan/advent-of-code/readme.md

 (~4.2GHz) I compile everything with -OReleaseFast, I've noticed that on some benchmarks you can save a couple of μs compiling with -OReleaseSafe for some reason.

+Every day is programmed as a function that receives a string and returns a pair of ints.
+This is what is measured, I decided not to include file I/O in the benchmarks because it causes a lot of variance and is not very interesting to optimize.

 ## 2020
 ```
 --- Day  1 2020 in     2 μs Part 1:       719796 Part 2:    144554112